Qwen3.5 / Qwen3.6 series#

 --mamba-cache-mode align is required (GDN does not support the

-block size and below twice it — LMCache raises at engine startup
+least the unified block size and below twice it) — LMCache raises at

-otherwise. align snapshots the Mamba state only at scheduler-step
+engine startup otherwise. align snapshots the Mamba state at

-For the generic LMCache + vLLM wiring (ports, remote hosts, in-process mode), see Quick Start.
+For the generic LMCache + vLLM wiring (ports, remote hosts), see Quickstart.

 Status: Not validated with LMCache.